 Talking Tech With Coding Kid

 The Talking Tech With Coding Kid is a podcast channel managed by a young kid that is highly engaged with tech.
 The channel launched with a few episodes in 2020 and has had a promising start for someone so young.
-At the onset, topics have revolved around Machine Learning, Augmented Reality, Facial Recognition, Self-driving Cars, and new developments in technology.
+At the onset, topics and lesson plans have revolved around Machine Learning, Augmented Reality, Facial Recognition, Self-driving Cars, and new developments in technology.
 Check out the Coding Kid here.

 There are many online materials available that should help you get started with podcasting.
 The main areas that you would need to understand are the concept of Planning, Creating, and Sharing.
 If you haven’t yet, you can read the step-by-step How to Start a Podcast guide right here on this site.